JuddieMoya/JuddieMoya/README.md

 I'm a Full Stack Web developer that loves coding, doing research,collaborating and creating cool applications

-- 🌱 I’m currently  developing my coding skills in Python,its framework Django, ,SQL, javascript, React learning to write meaningful code.
+- 🌱 I’m currently  developing my coding skills in Python,its framework Django, SQL, javascript, React learning to write meaningful code.
 - 👯 I’m looking to collaborate on open source projects especially in Django, Python, HTML5, CSS, React, Bootstrap and Javascript
 - 🤔 I’m looking for help with Java, React/Redux, Ruby on Rails, SQL
 - 💬 Ask me about Back-End Development, Django and Tech support